 Unless you're going to be serving people who like fingerprints in their cake.

-Make cream cheese layer.
+Make a cream cheese layer.

 In the same bowl you used to make the base cake layer, beat the remaining two eggs.

-Bake at 325 F for at least 30 minutes but no more than 35 minutes.
-Start checking at 25 minutes to make sure it isn't over baking.
+Bake at 325°F for at least 30 minutes but no more than 35 minutes.
+Start checking at 25 minutes to make sure it isn't overbaking.
 You want to pull the cake out when the middle still has a bit of jiggle.

 Gild the lily, if you like, by dusting with powdered sugar.

-Serve with strong coffee or tea or whiskey.
+Serve with strong coffee or tea, or whiskey.

 Makes 24 servings.